Gricel-lee/PRISM-Model-Checking-CheatSheet/Inequalities/NestedF/Readme.md

 F(a) & F(b) <==> F(a & F (b) )
 ```

-if this is true, then using the commutative property of logic and (&) it follows that,
+if this is true, then using the commutative property of &, it follows that,
 ```
 F(a) & F(b) <==> F(b) & F(a) <==> F(b & F (a) )
 ```